evkx/evkx.github.io/content/models/rivian/r1/r1s_quad-motor_awd_mp/_index.md

 {{< sitefiguresized thumb="models/rivian/r1/r1s_quad-motor_awd_mp/main_1_st.jpg" title="Rivian R1S Quad-Motor AWD MP" width="2880" height="1920"  >}}

-We have separated our Rivian R1S Quad-Motor AWD MP article into sections.
-If you want to wait to read the full article, click the links below to the different areas.
+We've divided the article into specific sections for easier navigation.
+Click the links below to jump to different areas or read on for the full article.
 We also have an overview of the [full specifications](specifications/), an [image gallery](gallery/), detailed information about [charging performance](chargingcurve/), and some [online reviews](reviews/).
 Our sections:

 - [Performance](#performance)
 - [Battery, range, and charging](#battery-range-and-charging)